 Other Bits of Important Information

-If possible, do not skip nights when bleaching.
+- Don’t skip nights when bleaching.
 We find that this slows down the whitening process.

-Do not forget to bring your Deep Bleaching Trays with you to each bleaching visit at Dr Bigelow’s office.
+- Do not forget to bring your Deep Bleaching Trays with you to each bleaching visit at Dr. Bigelow’s office.